Alexander Technique at the piano

 By integrating coordination and musicality, Alexander Technique expands the scope of piano technique to achieve greater artistic expression.
-It enhances refinement of exisiting pianistic skills and makes attaining new skill more efficient.
+It enhances refinement of existing piano skills and makes attaining new skills more efficient.

 Pianists using Alexander Technique have consistently enjoyed improvements in tone, speed, accuracy and rhythm.

 Alexander Technique integrates physical and cognitive processes into the context of music making.
 This skilful use of body and mind effectively addresses performance anxiety and makes playing more rewarding for performers and audiences.

 Alexander Technique for piano perfprmance

 Poise Alexander Technique Principal Jeremy Woolhouse is a professional pianist trained at VCA.
 His technical approach is influenced by Taumban Technique.

 Whilst Alexander Technique provides the foundation for the pianist to apply any piano technique, the piano specific form of Taubman Technique has notable consistency with the principles of Alexander Technique.

 Taubman Technique promotes healthy use of fingers hands and arms for playing piano, while Alexander Technique engages the coordination and support of the whole body.